The stages of non-Hodgkin lymphoma (NHL) tell you about the number and places in the body that are affected by lymphoma.

 Other staging systems

 There are different staging systems for skin lymphoma and childhood NHL.
+If your child has NHL, ask your specialist to explain their stage.

 How doctors work out your stage